yaontheroad/yaontheroad.github.io/_pages/about.md

 - 2019 Graduates’ Innovation Grants, School of Management Science and Engineering, SDUFE
 - 2018 Third-class Scholarship of Excellent Graduate Students, SDUFE
 - 2017 Second-class Scholarship of Excellent Graduate Students, TUFE

-# 📖 Educations
--  Ph.D. in Information Systems and Engineering, Concordia University, 2025
--  M.A.Sc. in Management Science and Engineering, Shandong University of Finance and Economics, 2021
--  B.Sc. in Management Science, Tianjin University of Finance and Economics, 2018